-The six COAF research funders each contribute a sum of money towards payment of Open Access publication costs and this money is split between UK universities and research institutions.
+The health research funders which participate in COAF each contribute to institutional block grants for payment of Open Access publication costs.
 At York, this funding is managed as part of the York OA Fund.

-York authors whose work acknowledges support from one of the COAF partner charities should request payment of Open Access publication costs from the York Open Access Fund for all research papers and non-commissioned reports.
+York authors whose work acknowledges support from one of the COAF partner charities can request payment of Open Access publication costs from the York Open Access Fund for peer-reviewed research papers and unsolicited review papers.

-The Fund cannot be used to pay Open Access costs for output types other than research papers and con-commissioned reports, nor can it be used to pay publication costs other than Open Access costs (for example, additional page or colour charges).
+COAF cannot be used to pay publication costs other than Open Access costs (for example, additional page or colour charges).

 For more information read the Charity Open Access Fund FAQs for researchers.